XIQUQIX/Pneumonia-Classification/README.md

 2. Class distribution: Normal, Bacterial Pneumonia, Viral Pneumonia.
 ### Implementation
 1. Frameworks: PyTorch and TensorFlow for model implementation.
-2. Models: CNN, ResNet, DenseNet, and GAN.
+2. Models: CNN, ResNet, DenseNet, and GAN with classifiers.
 3. Hardware: Experiments were conducted on a GPU-enabled machine.
 ### Model Architectures
 1. CNN: Sequential convolutional layers with ReLU activations and max pooling.